krysalead/um.backend/readme.md

 ## Client

 This library doesn't aim to explain how to generate a client, there is many technology and way of doing it.
 I strongly recommend to use generators [https://github.com/OpenAPITools/openapi-generator](swagger codegen / OpenAPI Generator).
 You can always test with [https://www.getpostman.com/](Postman)

+## E2e testing

+End to end testing is the way to ensure your flows are working properly.
+It can be done easily on UI using selenium, here we will use restShooter library that allows to run a scenario and propagate state of the previous step into the next.
+It allows also to check content of the answers to verify that we have the behavior we coded.

+### Configuration

+For the server it is strongly recommended to run on test environement with database mocked.
+Config of restShooter
+More information read the doc